How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 sh VBoxLinuxAdditions.run

 Be sure that it gets installed without any errors and lags.
-If anyhow errors occur then you need to read the message and probably instructions for fix shall be provided.
+If any errors occur then you need to read the message and probably instructions for fix shall be provided.
 If you pass the error reboot your system.

 ALSO CHECK: How To use WhatsApp on Linux To Chat with your friends.